 These 3-2-1 ribs are cooked low and slow and yield fall-off-the-bone meat that truly melts in your mouth!
 Use the 3 2 1 method or oven-bake them.

-This 3-2-1 ribs recipe yields tender and flavorful ribs every single time.
-Like country style ribs, these will prove you wrong if you have always thought you need special skills to make succulent and rich-tasting ribs.
+My 3-2-1 ribs recipe yields tender and flavorful ribs every single time.
+Like country style ribs or boneless beef ribs, these will prove you wrong if you have always thought you need special skills to make succulent and rich-tasting ribs.

 What is the 3-2-1 rib method?

-The name 3-2-1 ribs come from the timing used in this cooking method for ribs.
+So what exactly are 321 ribs?
+Well, the name 3-2-1 ribs comes from the timing used in this cooking method for them.
 It implies three hours of smoking the ribs, two hours of cooking them wrapped in foil, and one hour of cooking them in sauce unwrapped.

-The 3-2-1 method takes quite a bit of time- you need at least 6 hours to cook them.
+Now, this method does takes quite a bit of time- you typically need at least 6 hours to cook them.
 Furthermore, most 3-2-1 rib recipes call for a smoker.